hsctim/Resume/EnglishResume.md

 ---

 ## Attachments

-### AIaaS README.md
+All supplementary documents are available on GitHub for your reference.
+These include my resumes (both Chinese and English), award records, and a collection of OpenAI assistant prompts and instructions.
+The main files are:

-This documentation covers the AIaaS project developed using BERT and MLP for sentence and context understanding.
-The project provides a multi-tenant chatbot and Q&A management system with a modular architecture based on Domain-Driven Design (DDD) principles to ensure maintainability and scalability.
+- **Readme.md** (https://github.com/hsctim/Resume/blob/main/Readme.md) – A README file containing links and an overview of all attachments.

-You can test the platform at [https://chatbot1.azurewebsites.net/](https://chatbot1.azurewebsites.net/).
-All development was performed solely by me.
+- **MyResume.md** (https://github.com/hsctim/Resume/blob/main/MyResume.md) – My Chinese resume, detailing personal information, education, work experience, technical skills, and projects.

-### awards.md
+- **AIaas.md** (https://github.com/hsctim/Resume/blob/main/AIaas.md) – An overview of my project “Alaas,” a multi-tenant chatbot and Q&A management system developed independently using BERT and MLP for advanced context understanding.
+Visit [the website](https://chatbot1.azurewebsites.net/) for live testing and evaluation.

-- Contains a categorized list of awards and recognitions for various software products I have developed.
+- **EnglishResume.md** (https://github.com/hsctim/Resume/blob/main/EnglishResume.md) – This English resume, which details my background, work experience, technical skills, and projects.

-### Prompts.md
+- **awards.md** (https://github.com/hsctim/Resume/blob/main/awards.md) – A record of awards and recognitions for various software products I developed, recognized for performance, user satisfaction, and adherence to industry standards.

-- Provides prompts and instructions for the AI assistant, detailing how to handle complex payment processes, customer inquiries, and deliver accurate information.
+- **Prompts.md** (https://github.com/hsctim/Resume/blob/main/Prompts.md) – A collection of prompts and instructions for OpenAI Assistants, explaining my use of these tools for tasks such as payment processing workflows and customer service.